gregfjohnson/codea_gitbridge/README.md

-# GitBridge:  A tool for moving code between Codea and a git working directories #
+# GitBridge:  A tool for moving code between Codea and git working directories #

 ## Introduction ##